sjiang95/Pytorch1.1.0-cc2.x/README.md

 |:---:|:---:|:---:|:---:|:---:|
 |Ubuntu 20.04 LTS|5.4.0| 3.7 | 8.0 | Fermi (2.1) |

+### Driver

+If you use `.run` file to install NVIDIA driver, make sure `dkms` is installed before driver installation.
+And do remember to register the driver to `dkms` during driver installation.
+Otherwise, the driver will strike every time after Linux kernel update.

 ### Anaconda

 If you are installing from source, we highly recommend installing an [Anaconda](https://www.anaconda.com/distribution/#download-section) environment.